pixbi/duplo/README.md

-If you need some build-time customization of the app, such as customizing each build with a JSON object of unique IDs and metadata, you can pass any string via standard input to duplo.
-The input is stringified and store into the `DUPLO_IN` global variable.
+If you need some build-time customization of the app, such as customizing each build with a JSON object of unique IDs and metadata, you can pass any string as the environment variable `DUPLO_IN`.
+The string is then turned into a JavaScript string and stored into a global variable.

 For example, say you need to pass in a random ID for each build, you would
 invoke: